 The slime that would conquer Japan

 But not all is well with that statistic, either.
 It came together by CGW conducting "a survey of 150 computer software manufacturers to find out what their best selling titles are."
 So did every company tell the truth?
 Did California Pacific only submit the most successful game they had?
-After all, Infocom also only included Zork I, despite them having provably more 1,000+ sellers by that time, while others like Broderbund appear several times.
-But when Ultima had outsold Akalabeth with 20,000 units and Garriot received royalties for 30,000 units of the latter, wouldn't he also have gotten payment for Ultima, something Lord British claimed never happened due to the publisher going out of business?
+After all, Infocom also only included Zork I, despite them having very provably more 1,000+ sellers by that time, while others like Broderbund appear several times.
+But when Ultima had outsold Akalabeth with 20,000 units and Garriot received royalties for 30,000 units of the latter, wouldn't he also have gotten payment for Ultima, something Lord British stated never happened due to the publisher going out of business?

 Although there still is no undeniable proof for either possibility, at least we now know that we don't know, and that's good to know, isn't it?
 At least it reminds to be wary when taking personal statements at face value when it comes to determine hard facts like release dates and sales figures.
 I want to stress once again that the aim of this article is not to question anyone's integrity, but to encourage the search for more solid evidence than word of mouth.

-Korea got its own Ultima clones (pictured: Sin'geom-ui Jeonseol)
+Even Korea got its own Ultima clones

-Of course, there remains the question to what degree video games journalists are, should and can be video game historians.
+Of course, the question remains as to what degree video games journalists are, should and can be video game historians.
 If you're writing a 4-page restrospective on the Ultima series in a magazine, chances are you're not nearly paid enough to go through the same process I just did.
 Those were two free days "wasted" for research on old computer games.
 Although the mad historian in me wants to question if one really should write an article about a game if one cannot even get the release date straight, I'm well aware of how unrealistic that claim is.
 My own article on the history of video gaming in Korea contains more than one hundred footnotes over all its pages, and yet the whole thing is a horrible, shoddyly put-together mess.
 Some sources are much less trustworthy than others, the founding date of the biggest Korean game developer/publisher for the 1980s might or might not be off by 6 years due to a typo in an old magazine, and release dates are a wild mixture between official sale dates, (contemporary) reported sightings in stores by magazines, probable-but-not-secured previous announcements, in-game copyrights, even educated guesses - it simply doesn't get any more easy.
-Surely, the proper way of dealing with it would be documenting the sources for all of those dates—but then I'd still be working on part 1 of the article, probably for a few years to come.
+Surely, the proper way of dealing with it would be documenting the sources for all of those dates - but then I'd still be working on part 1 of the article, probably for a few years to come.

 Even as it is, that article is an enormous time investment I'm still not sure I actually can afford to make, but who else is gonna do it?
 There is some great academic and semi-academic work done on the history of video games, but it's much, much to few and far between to really branch out into all relevant subjects, so the area is still totally dependent on the work of crazy nerds with the crave to spend all their free time to get trivial(?) facts straight.